AUSTRALIAN INSTITUTE OF ARCHITECTS, NSW CHAPTER AWARDS 2011

 NSW INTERIOR ARCHITECTURE COMMENDATION

-Chenchow Little's scheme has transformed this mundane developer apartment, which had few redeeming features other than glorious harbour views,
+Chenchow Little's scheme has transformed this mundane developer apartment, which had few redeeming features other than glorious harbour views, into a rich but rigorous set of spaces with impeccably ordered detail.

 The architects have created an integrated whole, in which details, objects and surfaces work together to create a spatial and structural logic.